Why Turkish Lira is falling and how it'll affect the property prices in Turkey

 As a foreign property owner in Turkey, your fixed property costs (maintenance, utility, property taxes) will be lower to your advantage.

-This sudden fall in the Turkish Lira is, for obvious reasons and an expected reaction.
+This sudden fall in the Turkish Lira is an expected reaction for obvious reasons.
 If you decrease the interest rate, investors will earn less and look into other investment opportunities, a very obvious reaction, and expectedly currency value will fall.

 Turkey is a large economy with a strong banking system and an important geopolitical position.
 As a foreign property investor, buying a property in Turkey now can be interesting as you'll be practically buying the dip.